Clery Act - The Right-To-Know Act and Campus Security Act

 Campus

-“(i) any building or property owned or controlled by the institution of higher education within the same reasonable contiguous geographic area and used by the institution in direct support of, or related to its educational purposes; or (ii) any building or property owned or controlled by student organizations recognized by the institution.”
+“(i) Any building or property owned or controlled by the institution of higher education within the same reasonably contiguous geographic area and used by the institution in direct support of, or related to, its educational purposes; or (ii) any building or property owned or controlled by student organizations recognized by the institution.”

 Contained herein, “campus” and/or “The University of Texas Health Science Center at San Antonio” refers to the Health Science Center and the 8403 Floyd Curl Campus, inclusive.